-- Interviewing clients, both face-to-face and on the telephone, letting the client explain their enquiry and helping the client to set priorities.
+- Interviewing clients, letting the client explain their enquiry and helping the client to set priorities.

 - Finding, interpreting and communicating the relevant information and exploring options and implications in order that the client can come to a decision.